gmcn42/mt32-pi-control/README.md

 * Can send screen text in MT-32 mode and 16x16 1bpp bitmaps in SoundFont mode to the mt32-pi's display
 * Custom MIDI messages from the command line
 * compiled for 8086 Real Mode, so should work on pretty much any system with an MPU401-compatible interface
-* Useful for making game-specific `.BAT` files to correctly set-up the synth before the game starts
+* Useful for making game-specific `.BAT` files to correctly set up the synth before the game starts

 ## Usage Summary
 `MT32-PI.EXE` accepts the following UNIX-style parameters: